 Genre: Serialized

 Additional Notes: The L Word: Generation Q is Showtime's sequel to the series The L Word, which originally ran from 2004 to 2009 on Showtime.
-Season 2 is slated to premiere during the 2020-21 season
+Season 2 premiered August 6, 2021.
+Season 3 has been renewed, to premiere in late 2022

 The L Word: Generation Q Series Information: